What is each person's responsibility for environmental stewardship?

 Teacher Note: Students will need to have access to computers and the internet for this activity.
 If this is not available to students, the teacher can in advance of this lesson, access the web site on Attachment One and print for the students information about several bodies of water in the local area.

-- Learner copies and a transparency of Attachment One:Total Maximum Daily Load
+- Student copies or display of Attachment One:Total Maximum Daily Load

 - Colored pencils

 Hold up a glass of water that contains a tiny drop of yellow, green or brown food coloring, making the water appear to be slightly colored.
 Ask the learners if they would be willing to drink the water.
 Why not?
 List their concerns on the board.

 - Take a sip of the water and explain that the glass contains tap water with a tiny bit of food coloring.
 In other words, it is potable water (suitable for drinking).

 - Ask the following questions:

 - What makes potable water different from much of the water found in the natural environment?
 Where might they find water that is not potable (that they would not drink untreated and why) in their community?

 - Does it matter how consumers use water?